Member retention - Practical ideas to keep your members loyal during unusual timesBy Amy Nield

 t: +44 (0)20 3397 3816 or e: email@example.com

 A pin sharp planner with a passion for people, Amy is a digital strategy expert with a range of big brand experience.
-She was named one of Campaign’s Faces to Watch in 2017 for her work with Digitas’s LGBT+ network and is fascinated by communities and conversation – we reckon you’ll enjoy chatting with her.
+They were named one of Campaign’s Faces to Watch in 2017 for their work with Digitas’s LGBT+ network and they’re fascinated by communities and conversation – we reckon you’ll enjoy chatting.